kamchatka-volcano/lunchtoast/README.md

 # The default value is false; To enable, set it to "true", any other value is treated as false.
 -Cleanup: true

-#Cleanup whitelist, if present and not empty, modifies behaviour of the cleanup parameter.
+#Test contents, if present and not empty, modifies behaviour of the cleanup parameter.
 All files present in the test directory,
-# but not specified in whitelist are deleted before the test is started and after it finished successfuly.
+# but not specified in contents are deleted before the test is started and after it finished successfuly.
 # The parameter's value should be a list of files, directories and file-matching regular expression (surround with braces).
-# The test case file is put on whitelist by default and can be omitted.
+# The contents contain the by default so it can be omitted.
--Cleanup whitelist: {.*\.ref} readme_proc.sh
+-Contents: {.*\.ref} readme_proc.sh

 #Shell, sets the shell command that is used for launching commands (will be described lately)
 #The default value is "sh -c -e"